aijianiula0601/stanford_alpaca/stages_chat/prompts/states/stage2_know_each_other.md

   Analyze the user's current status based on chat history and user's current question, less than 10 words.

-- if_ask_personal_communication_account:
+- if_ask_social_software_account:

-  Is user's current response asking for whatsapp, instagram and other social accounts?
+  Is user's current response asking for whatsapp, instagram, Facebook or Twitter accounts?
+Output true or false

 - if_ask_personal_photo

   Is user's current response asking for private photos?
+Output true or false

 - reply: